 The mighty 17.5m or 58ft diameter tunnel will replace the double-decked waterfront viaduct

-- Under the contract STP is committed to design and construction of a mega-TBM bored highway tunnel under the streets of Seattle to replace the seismically unsafe Alaskan Way Viaduct along city's downtown waterfront.
-Specified as a closed-face pressurised operation the slurry or EPBM machine will be the world's largest to date at more than 17.6m in diameter (58ft high and wide).
-At 2.7km long (1.7 miles) the huge machine excavation will provide underground space for a double-deck four-lane highway with an emergency lane in each direction for all types of highway traffic including 16-wheeler trucks.
+- Under the contract STP is committed to design and build the mega-TBM bored highway tunnel under the streets of Seattle to replace the seismically unsafe Alaskan Way Viaduct along city's downtown waterfront.
+Specified as a closed-face pressurised operation, the slurry or EPBM machine needed to excavate the double-deck highway tunnel will be the world's largest to date at more than 17.6m in diameter (58ft high and wide).
+At 2.7km long (1.7 miles) the TBM bored tunnel will provide underground space for a double-deck four-lane highway with an emergency lane in each direction for all types of highway traffic including 16-wheeler trucks.

 - STP submitted the higher of two financial proposals in October 2010 but the series of technical credits earned during bid evaluation gave it a final total below that of its one rival.
-The offer of a large internal diameter tunnel than the minimum to include an 8ft-wide safety shoulder on each two-lane deck and a commitment to finish the tunnel a year earlier than the official due date, saw the Dragados/Tutor Perini bid of $1,089,700,002 reduced by $71,577,000 in technical credits for a best-value score of $1,018,123,002 and outflank the lower priced proposal by Impregilo with its S A Healy company of the USA and FCC Construccion of Spain as leaders of the Seattle Tunneling Group with designers Parsons Transportation Group and Halcrow.
-Its bid price of $1,088,302,002 was reduced by 38,152,000 technical credits for a final score $1,050,150,002.
+The offer of a large internal diameter tunnel to include an 8ft-wide safety shoulder on each two-lane deck and a commitment to finish the tunnel a year earlier than the official due date, saw the Dragados/Tutor Perini bid of $1,089,700,002 reduced by $71,577,000 in technical credits for a best-value score of $1,018,123,002.
+This outflanked the lower priced proposal by Impregilo with its S A Healy company of the USA and FCC Construccion of Spain as leaders of the Seattle Tunneling Group with designers Parsons Transportation Group and Halcrow.
+Its bid price of $1,088,302,002 was reduced by $38,152,000 technical credits for a final bid score of $1,050,150,002.
 Along with JV partners Spanish-owned Dragados-USA and Tutor Perini of California, the STP group includes several local firms, including Frank Coluccio Construction, Mowat Construction and design engineer HNTB Corp.

 The huge closed-face TBM will advance beneath the high-rise city centre of Seattle